supki/vim-languages/README.md

 call languages#generate(g:vim_languages_default_filter)
 ```

-line to your ~/.vimrc.
+line to ~/.vimrc.
 The argument to `languages#generate` is a Vim regular expression to filter
 language extensions.
 With the default filter the plugin generates commands for
 `-XNoMonomorphismRestriction`, for `-XNoImplicitPrelude`, and for all other extensions
 not starting with `-XNo`.
 Command name is the name of the extension, so